Education / Action Committee

 -

-“The Impact of Schools of Choice on Lansing Schools” League Luncheon, January 2020: The mixed results of Schools of Choice in Michigan’s urban areas.
+“The Impact of Schools of Choice on Lansing Schools” League Luncheon, January 2020 featuring Guillermo Lopez of the Lansing School Board.

 -